-The Rick Hutson Memorial Award
+The Rick Hutson Mentorship Award

 Rick Hutson was an amazing contributor and mentor to the next generation of young men and women and was also highly valued member of the mining community.
 Rick had boundless energy where students were concerned and he worked with many universities and student groups speaking, listening and sharing his enthusiasm for mining.
-Rick Hutson was also a board member of Women in Mining Canada and thus the Award for Mentorship was established in his name.
+Rick Hutson was a board member of Women in Mining Canada and thus the Award for Mentorship was established in his name.
 Rick Hutson passed away in 2014.